-As at 31 December 2023 and 31 December 2022, the Company has used the discounted cash flow method and made assumptions that are based on market conditions existing as at the balance sheet date.
+As at 31 December 2024 and 31 December 2023, the Company has used the discounted cash flow method for certain investments and made assumptions that are based on market conditions existing as at the balance sheet date.
 The valuation technique used is based on significant unobservable inputs mainly relating to revenue growth and discount rate.
 A significant increase/decrease in revenue growth and discount rate would significantly affect the fair value measurement.
-Any fair value or impairment gap will be adjusted down to Net Asset Value.
+Any fair value or impairment gap will be adjusted down to net asset value.